SilverSurge/miniDB/README.md

 5. The user can delete records using a filter. we use a deletion marker.
 6. It has a commit functionality.
 7. It has a thrash functionality which helps in reducing the memory used by tailoring all the records together.
-8. It uses semaphores, for concurrency control
+8. It uses semaphores, for concurrency control.
+9. It has a simple implementation of the concept of transactions.

 ## API usage
 The API is quite intuitive, and the detailed guide for the API is given in the `main.cpp` file.
 It just needs the C/C++ to work. to use miniDB. clone the repository and copy